 While this prioritization of InfoSec directly influences all of us as consumers, it also greatly benefits those marketing and selling security solutions.
 Knowing about organizations beginning high-priority initiatives (before they reach out) can be a great opportunity to get your foot in the door as a vendor.

-DiscoverOrg‘s Triggers shows what initiatives, pain points, and leadership moves an organization is currently experiencing.
-Triggers are primed selling opportunities, where all signs indicate that a prospect is ready, willing, and able to purchase.
+DiscoverOrg‘s Scoops shows what initiatives, pain points, and leadership moves an organization is currently experiencing.
+Scoops are primed selling opportunities, where all signs indicate that a prospect is ready, willing, and able to purchase.

 Below is a small sample of organizations who are heavily focused on information security initiatives RIGHT NOW.
 Did we mention our in-house research team is the first to uncover 1,000s of these opportunities weekly?